DOI-USGS/ISIS3/CONTRIBUTING.md

   * [Redmine Issue Lifecycle](https://isis.astrogeology.usgs.gov/fixit/projects/isis/wiki/Life_Cycle_of_an_ISIS_Issue)
   * ADD MORE THINGS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+## Have a question or a problem?
+If you have a question about or a problem with ISIS3, please see the [Redmine Issues](#redmine-issues) section.

+If you have a question or a problem with contributing to our software please contact ## REGENT EMAIL HERE ##.

 ## Redmine Issues
 If you have a question about ISIS3, problem with outsoftware, or a suggestion for a future software feature, please read our [Guidelines for reporting Redmine issues](https://isis.astrogeology.usgs.gov/fixit/projects/isis/wiki/Guidelines_for_Reporting_Issues).
 Once you have read that please [submit](https://isis.astrogeology.usgs.gov/fixit/projects/isis/issues/new) a Redmine issue.